- October 31, 2021

 One of the reasons this happens is because, since you intend to browse the internet, anonymously, and you wouldn’t like your identity or location to be revealed, the proxy server will collect your identity or IP(internet protocol) address and hide it.

 It will then send your request to the website making use of its own IP address and making it appear as if all traffic came from the proxy server and not from your computer.
-In other words, the proxy server acts as a middle man and hides your original IP address, and enables the website to see only the IP address of the proxy.
+In other words, the proxy server acts as a middleman, hides your original IP address, and enables the website to see only the IP address of the proxy.

-Proxy servers only work at the apps level.
+Proxy servers only work at the app level.
 By its nature, it is only enabled to reroute the traffic coming from the app in which you’ve set the proxy.
-But it is important to know that the web traffic between your computer and proxy, and between proxy and website is not encrypted.
+But it is essential to know that the web traffic between your computer and proxy and between proxy and website is not encrypted.

 The Role of VPN

 ‘’VPN”, as the name suggests, stands for a virtual private network.
 Like a proxy server, VPN can also hide your IP address and your location so that websites or ISPs cannot trace your original IP or where you’re located.
 While proxy is enabled to work at the app level, VPN is made to work on the operating system (OS)level.

 Simply put, VPN functions as a proxy, but VPN does not only work with single applications or websites, rather, it works with any site or app you browse.
 In this regard, whether your traffic is coming from your browser or from a background app, VPN can redirect all your traffic and make them anonymous, as it is not only restricted to single applications.

 Like proxy, you’ll log into a VPN first if you want to access a website.
 The VPN hides your IP address and provides the address of your VPN provider.
 This will keep your identity hidden.
 With VPN, this privacy will remain intact even when you browse other websites and perform other online activities.